prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 **Q: When can I withdraw?**

 A: After the Capella/Shanghai hardfork withdrawals will be enabled.
-This is expected to go live this spring, 2023.
+The time frame is different per network, but mainnet will be after 22:27:35 UTC on Apr.
+12, 2023. our team member has provided this guide on [when should i submit withdrawals](https://hackmd.io/@potuz/H1P8X5xZn)

 **Q: What is the difference between partial and full withdrawals?**